-Newman was the John M. and Elizabeth W. Musser Professor of Religious Studies at Carleton and is one of the country’s leading scholars of Jewish ethics.
+Newman is the John M. and Elizabeth W. Musser Professor of Religious Studies, Emeritus at Carleton College, and is one of the country’s leading scholars of Jewish ethics.
 He is the author of Past Imperatives: Studies in the History and Theory of Jewish Ethics (SUNY Press, 1998) and of An Introduction to Jewish Ethics (Prentice Hall, 2005).
 He has also co-edited, with Elliot Dorff, two anthologies, Contemporary Jewish Ethics and Morality (Oxford University Press, 1995) and Contemporary Jewish Theology (Oxford University Press, 1999).
 He is co-editor (with Elliot Dorff) of three volumes in the Jewish Choices, Jewish Voices series (Jewish Publication Society, 2008/09) that address contemporary moral issues from a range of Jewish perspectives.
 His most recent book is Repentance: The Meaning and Practice of Teshuvah (Jewish Lights, 2010).

 From 2010-2013 he served as the Humphrey Doermann Professor of Liberal Learning and the Director of the Perlman Center for Learning and Teaching.
 Born and raised in St. Paul, Minnesota, he received his B.A. in philosophy and Hebrew and his M.A. in philosophy from the University of Minnesota.
 He received his Ph.D. in Judaic Studies from Brown University and has been teaching at Carleton ever since to great student reviews.